Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 If you’re in the appliance resale market and looking to purchase returned, excess and scratch and dent appliances from Best Buy, you can do so through the Best Buy Liquidation Auctions marketplace.
-Through the online auction marketplace, resellers have the opportunity to source bulk quantities of appliance at great prices.
+Through the online auction marketplace, resellers have the opportunity to source bulk quantities of brand name, liquidated appliances at great prices.

-- The two reasons that appliances are returned are generally cosmetic damage, or a customer service issue like wrong color or wrong size.
+The two reasons that appliances are returned are generally cosmetic damage, or a customer service issue like the wrong color or wrong size.

-You can also contact B-Stock with any questions on getting started.
-In order to buy inventory from Best Buy Liquidation Auctions, you will need a resale certificate which allows you, the reseller, to purchase the goods tax free (read more on resale certificates).
+In order to buy inventory from Best Buy Liquidation Auctions, you will need a resale certificate that allows you, the reseller, to purchase the goods tax-free.
 After you have your resale certificate, you’ll need to apply to the Best Buy Marketplace.
-Tip: Check out our Buying Basics Series, starting with How to Become a B-Stock Buyer).
+Tip: Check out our Buying Basics Series, starting with How to Become a B-Stock Buyer.

-Buying liquidation from the source’s online auction marketplace will help ensure you get quality appliances for fair market value (read: no markups from liquidators).
-This will enable you to still provide your customers a good discount, while helping you turn a higher profit margin.
-Buying Best Buy liquidated appliances direct from Best Buy Liquidation Auctions provides that opportunity.
+Online auction marketplaces allow you to get quality liquidation inventory for fair market value (and no markups from liquidators).
+This will enable you to still provide your customers with a good discount while helping you turn a higher profit margin.
+Purchasing Best Buy liquidated appliances directly from Best Buy Liquidation Auctions provides that opportunity.
 If you’re ready to get started with purchasing liquidated appliances, register on the Best Buy marketplace today!